jeff-cardwell/adug_from_scratch_build/README.md

     - [drupal-scaffold project README.md](https://github.com/drupal-composer/drupal-scaffold/blob/master/README.md)
     - [drupal-project project README.md](https://github.com/drupal-composer/drupal-project#updating-drupal-core)

     We use this plugin because we are using `drupal/core`.
 This plugin allows you to update the Drupal core files *only* (without updating various scaffolding files that you may have customized).
 You'll have to read the documentation at the above link to get more info.
-We won't be manipulating the default actions at this time, but you might want investigate that depending on how your workflow is implemented.
+We won't be manipulating the default actions at this time (which is that the scaffold script runs every time you `composer update drupal/core` or `composer install` downloads and places new copies of the scaffolding files), but you will want investigate that depending on how your workflow is implemented.
 Without writing our own scripts, this plugin is necessary when using `drupal/core` to move our scaffolding files to the appropriate places and directories (e.g. `index.php` to the web root).
-Though we have not written our own scripts, we will have to tell composer when to implement `DrupalComposer\\DrupalScaffold\\Plugin::scaffold`.
+Occasionally we may want to retrieve the scaffolding files anew without automatically triggering the script.
 We'll do that by adding special language to the `composer.json` file below (keep reading).

     ----------------------------------
     ```shell